 Thank you to all who participated in the Pro Football Hall of Fame Revisited Project.
 If you are still determining what that is, we acted like the PFHOF had its first class in January 1946.

-For “1975,” a Preliminary Vote with close to 100 players whose playing career ended by 1969.
-We are also following the structure in that players have 20 years of eligibility, and if they do not make it into the Hall, they are relegated to the Senior Pool.
+For “1989,” a Preliminary Vote with close to 100 players whose playing career ended by 1983.
+We also follow the structure in which players have 20 years of eligibility, and if they do not make it into the Hall, they are relegated to the Senior Pool.

 Each voter was asked to select 25 names from the preliminary list, and the top 25 vote-getters were named Semi-Finalists.

-A week later, the voters will be asked to pick 15 names from the 25 Semi-Finalists, and next after, they will pick five from the remaining 15.
-We will continue this process weekly until we catch up to the current year.
+A week later, the voters will be asked to select 15 names from the 25 Semi-Finalists and then choose five from the remaining 15.
+We will continue this process every week until we catch up to the current year.

-Please note that a significant change occurred “years ago,” allowing voters to submit less than the allotted spots.
+Please note that a significant change occurred “years ago,” allowing voters to submit fewer than the allotted spots.

 This is for the “Modern Era”